shamil614/retry_broadway/blog.md

 The retry pipeline checks a queue for failed messages then republishes the message to the original exchange.
 Before republishing, the retry pipeline sets a `x-delay` delay header so the dm exchange knows how long to delay the message.
 Most importantly, the retry pipeline is in charge of deciding when to stop republishing the message.
-At some point retrying a failed message must stop and this pipeline provides a programatic mechanism for deciding when to give up.
+At some point retrying a failed message must stop and this pipeline provides a programmatic mechanism for deciding when to give up.
 Overall the pipeline provides a single location for the retry logic.

 ## Workflow